 When your baby is taking short naps, solving that can become all-consuming.
 You care about your baby’s sleep health and want naps to be long enough to be of the most benefit.
 You also, quite frankly, need some predictability to your day and could use some time to do little things like brush your teeth.

 Today I want to talk about the first five things you should check when your baby is taking short naps.
-These five things are the five most common reason a baby will be waking up early.
+These five things are the five most common reasons a baby will be waking up early.
 I do have these in order of importance.
 Address the first one first and move down through the line.

-1-Is It Hunger?
+1-Is Baby Waking From Hunger?

 Is your baby hungry?
 Then the first thing you do when your baby wakes up is get her and feed her.
 Then you try to figure out why she was hungry sooner than you expected her to be.